Malaysian tropical rainforest

 The Local Rhythm

 Do as the locals do: start early!
-Markets and sporting activities are in full swing between 7 AM and 9 AM.
-Midday is reserved for quiet time, in the shade or in air-conditioned spaces.
+Markets and sports activities are in full swing between 7am and 9am.
+Midday is reserved for taking it easy, in the shade or in air-conditioned spaces.

 Food & Spices

-Contrary to popular belief, eating spicy food helps you sweat and thus cool the body naturally.
-Prioritize watery fruits like watermelon, melon, or fresh coconut.
+Contrary to popular belief, eating spicy food helps you sweat and therefore cool the body naturally.
+Favour water-rich fruits such as watermelon, melon or fresh coconut.

 Ventilation & Air